Etheric Studies Glossary of Terms

 Spiritual Healing: See: Healing Intention

-Spiritualism: Spiritualism is a system of thought based on the idea that people have an immortal aspect which existed before a lifetime and continues to exist after, and which is able to communicate with people still in the flesh.
+Spiritualism: Spiritualism is a system of thought based on the idea that people have an immortal aspect which existed before a physical lifetime and continues to exist after, and which is able to communicate with people still in the flesh.
 It may be organized Spiritualism such as a society or church (capital “S”) or a philosophical point of view (small “s”).

 Story Telling (Witnessing Phenomena): Claiming what was experienced is phenomenal by telling a reasonable story that seems to make the claim sensible.